solana-labs/solana/book/src/passive-stake-delegation-and-rewards.md

 stakes delegated to it, and has no staking weight.

 The rewards generated are proportional to the amount of lamports staked.
-In this proposal stake state is stored as part of the RewardsState program.
+In this proposal stake state is stored as part of the StakeState program.
 This program is owned by the staker only.
 Lamports stored in this program are the stake.
 Unlike the current design, this program contains a new field to indicate which VoteState program the stake is delegated to.